 Fire Station, Morgantown

 Enjoy an evening with some of your favorite characters on the Indiana Rail Road's annual Santa Train!
 Morgan County's stop on the Santa Train route is the small town of Morgantown.
-The train will stop just behind the Morgantown Fire Department on Friday, December 3, at approximately 6:00 pm.
+The train will stop just behind the Morgantown Fire Department on Friday, December 2, at approximately 5:45 pm.
+(Please note, this is a bit earlier than previous years.)
 There will be refreshments available while you wait for your turn to snap a photo with Santa and his friends.
-The Indiana Rail Road Company has changed the format of the Santa Train a bit to ensure everyone's safety amid the current pandemic.
-Participants will not be able to board the train this year.
 The Santa Trail will close at 7:00 pm to move on to the next town on the railway line, so don't be late!

 Downtown Mooresville Christmas Tree Lighting